szelingtan/tp/docs/UserGuide.md

 Untag an existing patient in the patient contact book.

-Format: `untag INDEX [t/TAG]…​` or `untag INDEX t/all`
+Format: `untag INDEX t/TAG [t/MORE_TAGS]…​` or `untag INDEX t/all`

-* Untag the patient at the specified `INDEX`.
-The index refers to the index number shown in the displayed patient list.
+* Removes the specified tags from the patient at the specified `INDEX`.
+* The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* At least one tag must be provided.
-* Existing values will be updated to the input values.
-* When editing tags, the existing tags of the patient will be removed i.e. adding of tags is not cumulative.
-* You can remove all the patient’s tags by typing `t/all` without specifying any tags after it.

 Examples:
 *  `untag 1 t/diabetes` Removes the tag `diabetes` from the 1st patient.
 *  `untag 2 t/dementia t/highBloodPressure` Remove the tags `dementia` and `highBloodPressure` from the 2nd patient.
+*  `untag 3 t/all` Removes all tags from the 3rd patient.

 ### Adding medication to a patient : `prescribe`